European shares fall after oil output deal disappoints

 The decision, which pushed crude oil prices down, comes after more than 18 months of declining oil prices in which benchmark crude futures prices have dropped by two-thirds on concerns about oversupply and a slowing global economy.

-Shares in oil stocks came off highs but some remained in positive territory.
-BP and Total advanced 1.3 percent and 0.4 percent respectively, while Eni fell 0.75 percent.
+Shares in oil stocks came off highs but most remained in positive territory.
+BP and Total advanced 1.6 percent and 0.4 percent respectively, while Eni fell 0.75 percent.

 Francois Savary, chief investment officer at Geneva-based Prime Partners, said he believed oil prices will rise further down the road, adding that his stocks in the sector were Total and Exxon, while BP is also interesting.

-Banks were led lower by Standard Chartered, which retreated by 5.3 percent after several brokerages cut their target prices following a recent rally.
+Banks were led lower by Standard Chartered, which fell 6.2 percent after several brokerages cut their target prices following a recent rally.

-Along with other Italian banks, Monte dei Paschi managed to reverse initial losses to surge 12 percent.
+Along with other Italian banks, Monte dei Paschi managed to reverse initial losses and was last up 10.3 percent.
 Some investors said the stocks offered attractive valuations but caution over the sector remained.

 JP Morgan analysts said they would not buy into the European banking sector, given pressures on banks’ profitability from negative interest rates and weak financial markets.

-Shares in Vodafone added 0.7 percent after the British phone network operator agreed to combine operations in the Netherlands with Liberty Global, with Vodafone paying 1 billion euros in cash to Liberty.
+Shares in Vodafone slipped 0.2 percent after the British phone network operator agreed to combine operations in the Netherlands with Liberty Global, with Vodafone paying 1 billion euros in cash to Liberty.

-Shares in Telecom Italia fell 6.5 percent after its quarterly core profit missed expectations, and were further depressed by Orange saying it had no plans to merge with the Italian rival.
+Shares in Telecom Italia fell 4.7 percent after its quarterly core profit missed expectations.